-- (a) Interest amounting to Rs.49.82 million recovered as at 31 December 2016 from the electricity consumers on concessionary loans granted under the rural household connection facilities provided by the Project had been shown as grants made to the Ceylon Electricity Board instead of being credited to the Household Connection Revolving Fund. - (b) The value of works completed and transferred to the Ceylon Electricity Board amounting to Rs.3,135.21 million and the motor vehicles transferred from respective contractors amounting to Rs.331.97 million had been shown continuously as the assets of the Project.
+- (a) Interest amounting to Rs.144.60 million recovered from the electricity consumers on concessionary loans granted under the rural household connection facilities provided by the Project as at 31 December 2017 had been shown as grants made to the Ceylon Electricity Board instead of being credited to the Household Connection Revolving Fund. - (b) The value of works completed amounting to Rs.3,135.21 million and the cost of motor vehicles amounting to Rs.383.51 million transferred to the Ceylon Electricity Board had continuously been shown as the assets of the Project.
+Further, the works valued at Rs.
+16,698.70 million completed in 2014 and used by the Ceylon Electricity Board had continuously been shown under work in progress in the financial statements of the Project.

-2.2.3 Un-reconciled Differences
+2.2.3 Un-reconciled Balances

-According to the records of the External Resources Department, the disbursement made during year under review amounted to Rs.1,459.80 million and it was not agreed with the corresponding amount of Rs.1,482.67 million shown in the financial statements of the Project for the year under review.
+The disbursement made during the year under review amounted to Rs.858.64 million as per the records of the External Resources Department had not been agreed with the corresponding amount of Rs.829.23 million shown in the financial statements for the year under review.